 Preparation

-Step 1 : To prepare the stuffed caiguas, start by cutting off the tops as if they were lids and carefully removing the seeds and veins with a spoon.
+Step 1 : To prepare the stuffed caiguas, start by cutting off the top like lids and carefully removing the seeds and veins with a spoon.

-Step 3 : While the caiguas are soaking, soak the bread in some broth or water and then crumble it.
+Step 3 : While the caiguas are soaking, soak the bread in a little broth or water and then crumble it.

-Step 4 : In a pan with hot oil, sauté the chopped onion until translucent.
+Step 4 : In a skillet with hot oil, sauté the chopped onion until translucent.

-Step 5 : Add the ground garlic, yellow chili paste, and cook for a few more minutes.
+Step 5 : Add the ground garlic, chili pepper paste, and cook for a few more minutes.

 Step 6 : Add the ground meat, diced tomato, raisins, chopped olives, soaked bread, and fry over medium heat until the meat is cooked.

-Step 7 : Incorporate the chopped eggs, salt, and pepper.
+Step 7 : Add the chopped egg, salt, and pepper.

-Step 8 : Set aside some of the filling.
+Step 8 : Reserve some of the filling.

-Step 9 : Stuff the caiguas with the prepared mixture and place their lids on top.
+Step 9 : Stuff the caiguas with the prepared mixture and place their tops back on.

-Step 10 : Carefully place them in a pot with the reserved broth and filling.
+Step 10 : Then, carefully place them in a pot containing the broth and reserved filling.

-Step 11 : Cook for approximately 15 minutes and add a tablespoon of milk.
+Step 11 : Cook for about 15 minutes and add a tablespoon of milk.

-Step 12 : For cases where there isn't enough filling to cook the caiguas, you can prepare a sauce in a pot with chopped onion, garlic, tomato, add a cup of broth, and place the stuffed caiguas until tender.
+Step 12 : In cases where there isn't enough filling to cook the caiguas, you can make a sauce in a pot with chopped onion, garlic, and tomato, add a cup of broth, and cook the stuffed caiguas until tender.

 Step 13 : Once cooked, the caiguas can be served on a plate accompanied by white rice.

-Step 14 : Additionally, it is important to mention that there are variations of this dish that may include fillings of chicken, fish, seafood, among others.
+Step 14 : Additionally, it is important to mention that there are variations of this dish which may include fillings of chicken, fish, seafood, among others.